leoncuhk/awesome-quant-ai/README.md

 - [Financial Calculus](https://amzn.to/47z9yYB) by Martin Baxter and Andrew Rennie - An introduction to derivatives pricing using stochastic calculus.
 - [Stochastic Calculus for Finance I](https://amzn.to/4aVQmHx) by Steven Shreve - Introduction to stochastic calculus for financial modeling.
 - [Stochastic Calculus for Finance II](https://amzn.to/48x9gTw) by Steven Shreve - Advanced concepts in stochastic calculus for complex financial models.
+- [Optimization Methods in Finance](https://a.co/d/iO2psXG) by Gérard Cornuéjols and Reha Tütüncü - Introduces optimization techniques and their applications in finance.
+- [Kalman Filtering: with Real-Time Applications](https://a.co/d/hxKREtG) by Charles K. Chui and Guanrong Chen - A practical guide to the application of Kalman filtering in real-time systems.

 ### Portfolio Management and Financial Instruments

 - [Modern Portfolio Theory and Investment Analysis](https://amzn.to/3RSjuGY) by Elton et al. - An in-depth look at Modern Portfolio Theory and its practical applications.
-- [Options, Futures, and Other Derivatives](https://amzn.to/3NXvkON) by John Hull - Essential reading on derivatives trading.
+- [Options, Futures, and Other Derivatives](https://a.co/d/bmyR3xP) by John Hull - Essential reading on derivatives trading.
+- [Asset Management: A Systematic Approach to Factor Investing](https://a.co/d/8OCWkyE) by Andrew Ang - Discusses a systematic approach to factor investing.
+- [Portfolio Management under Stress: A Bayesian-Net Approach to Coherent Asset Allocation](https://a.co/d/4j9jEgE) by Riccardo Rebonato and Alexander Denev - Focuses on portfolio management strategies under stressful market conditions.
+- [Quantitative Equity Portfolio Management](https://a.co/d/9IdfYsu) by Ludwig Chincarini and Daehwan Kim - Advanced techniques focused on quantitative equity portfolio management.

 ### Volatility Analysis and Options Trading

 - [Volatility and Correlation](https://amzn.to/3HdkMY7) by Riccardo Rebonato - Discusses volatility and correlation in financial markets and their use in risk management.
-- [Options as a Strategic Investment](https://amzn.to/3RSHiu3) by Lawrence McMillan - A comprehensive analysis of options strategies for various market conditions.
+- [Study Guide for Options as a Strategic Investment](https://amzn.to/3RSHiu3) by Lawrence McMillan - A comprehensive analysis of options strategies for various market conditions.
 - [Volatility Trading](https://amzn.to/48JPfZo) by Euan Sinclair - Practical strategies for trading volatility.
 - [The Volatility Surface](https://amzn.to/48JPLqi) by Jim Gatheral - Properties of the volatility surface and its implications for pricing derivatives.
+- [Dynamic Hedging: Managing Vanilla and Exotic Options](https://a.co/d/iIuWobT) by Nassim Nicholas Taleb - Introduces dynamic hedging strategies and their applications in managing standard and exotic options.

 ### Python and Programming

 - [Python for Finance](https://amzn.to/3ERSi5D) by Yves Hilpisch - Essential techniques for algorithmic trading and derivatives pricing.
 - [Python for Algorithmic Trading: From Idea to Cloud Deployment](https://www.amazon.com/Python-Algorithmic-Trading-Cloud-Deployment/dp/149205335X/) by Yves Hilpisch - Comprehensive guide on implementing trading strategies in Python, from data handling to cloud deployment.
 - [Python for Finance Cookbook - Second Edition](https://a.co/d/08GbZnXP) by Eryk Lewinson - Over 80 powerful recipes for effective financial data analysis, using modern Python libraries such as pandas, NumPy, and scikit-learn.
+- [Python for Data Analysis](https://a.co/d/gGEBzt1) by Wes McKinney - Written by the creator of the Pandas library, this book is essential for financial data analysis.

 ### Biographies

 - [The Man Who Solved the Market: How Jim Simons Launched the Quant Revolution](https://a.co/d/00VsEzC2) by Gregory Zuckerman - The unbelievable story of Jim Simons, a secretive mathematician who pioneered the era of algorithmic trading and made $23 billion doing it, whose Renaissance’s Medallion fund has generated average annual returns of 66 percent since 1988.
 - [Poor Charlie’s Almanack: The Essential Wit and Wisdom of Charles T. Munger](https://a.co/d/0byTXb7A) by Charles T. Munger, Peter D. Kaufman (Editor), Warren Buffett (Foreword), John Collison (Foreword) - This book offers lessons in investment strategy, philanthropy, and living a rational and ethical life.

-- Ernest P. Chan - "Quantitative trading: how to build your own algorithmic trading business"
-- Keith Fitschen - "Building Reliable Trading Systems: ..." -
-- Eugene A. Durenard - "Professional Automated Trading: Theory and Practice" -
-- Steven L. Brunton, J. Nathan Kutz - "Data-Driven Science and Engineering: Machine Learning, Dynamical Systems, and Control" -
-- Marcos Lopez de Prado - "Advances in Financial Machine Learning" -
-- Tony Guida - "Big Data and Machine Learning in Quantitative Investment" -
-- Irene Aldridge, Marco Avellaneda - "Big Data Science in Finance" -
-- Agostino Capponi, Charles-Albert Lehalle - Machine Learning and Data Sciences for Financial Markets: A Guide to Contemporary Practices” -
-- Matthew F. Dixon, Igor Halperin, Paul Bilokon - "Machine Learning in Finance From Theory to Practice" -
-- Stefan Jansen - "Machine Learning for Algorithmic Trading: ..." -
-- László Györfi, György Ottucsák, Harro Walk - "Machine Learning For Financial Engineering"
-- Riccardo Rebonato, Alexander Denev - "Portfolio Management under Stress: ..."
-- Charles K. Chui, Guanrong Chen - "Kalman Filtering: with Real-Time Applications"
+- [More Money Than God: Hedge Funds and the Making of a New Elite](https://a.co/d/6yQggnh) by Sebastian Mallaby - Details the history of hedge funds and their impact on financial markets.